mansouralh/TASK-Django-M9-DTL/README.md

 4. Run the server and check out your beautiful ice creams.
 5. Run the tests using `pytest -m list` and pass all tests.
 6. Commit your code and push.

+### List View Bonus

+Add a button that links each ice icream in the list view that redirects the user to the detail page.